Are alcohol drinking and prostate cancer linked? If so, exactly how?

 - Occurs in different racial, ethnic, religious, and other groups.

-This well-conducted study adds to the increasing evidence that drinking in moderation reduces the risk of prostate cancer.
+This well-conducted study adds to the mounting evidence that moderate drinking reduces the risk of prostate cancer.

-National Institute on Aging.
+Nat Inst Aging.
 Prostate Problems.
-Bethesda: The Institute, 2005.
+Bethesda: The Inst.

 Torrey, E. Surviving Prostate Cancer.
-New Haven: Yale U Press, 2006.
+New Haven: Yale U Press.